Anish1337/dotfiles/README.md

 * settings.json : Preferences relating to font,fontsize,theme,and other extension settings for visual studio code.

 ### Neovim
-* Custom: : Customizing neovim
+* Custom: : Personal neovim from scratch
 * LunarVim : Base install
 * Nvchad : Setup for C++